czbiohub-sf/MIDAS/docs/installation.rst

   conda install -c zhaoc1 -c anaconda -c bioconda -c conda-forge -c defaults midas2

+If this installation takes a long time to solve dependcies conflicts,

 From Source
 ++++++++++++

 Alternatively, users who want the most up-to-date version of the MIDAS code can install from source (dependencies installed with Conda).

+On a Linux machins, download a copy of MIDAS2 from our GitHub repository, and install the dependencies.
+We do not currently support non-Linux environments.

 .. code-block:: shell